MicrosoftDocs/VBA-Docs/api/Office.TextFrame2.Orientation.md

 pptSlide.Shapes(1).TextFrame2.Orientation = msoTextOrientationHorizontal
 ```

+> [!NOTE]
- **Note**  Some of these constants may not be available to you, depending on the language support (U.S. English, for example) that you've selected or installed.
+> Some of these constants may not be available to you, depending on the language support (U.S. English, for example) that you've selected or installed.

 ## See also